VIAME/VIAME/examples/building_and_installing_viame/README.rst

    sudo apt-get install python2.7 python2.7-dev && sudo pip install numpy

-If using VIAME_ENABLE_CUDA for GPU support, you should install CUDA (version 8.0 is recommended, other versions may work depending on your build settings but are untested):
+If using VIAME_ENABLE_CUDA for GPU support, you should install CUDA (version 8.0 or above is recommended, other versions may work depending on your build settings but are untested):

 .. code-block:: bash